Forthcoming: 4th Jour Fixe: Islandscapes

 Network members' activities

-postponed to fall 2021: DRV-Summer School on "Romance Islandness and Mediterranity" at the Department of Romance Studies of the University of Regensburg
+postponed to spring 2022: DRV-Summer School on "Romance Islandness and Mediterranity" at the Department of Romance Studies of the University of Regensburg

 2020: Sarah Nimführ published her thesis Umkämpftes Recht zu bleiben.
 Zugehörigkeit, Mobilität und Kontrolle im EUropäischen Abschieberegime (Münster: Westfälisches Dampfboot)